 Before we hand you the silver bullet, you may be wondering what direct sourcing precisely means and whether or not it would be of genuine use for you as part of your contingent workforce program.

 In essence, direct sourcing involves leveraging your employer brand to proactively build talent pools of new and previously known candidates that are interested in contract work for your company.
 The talent pools draw talent from a variety of sources including social media networks, your company’s website, referrals, job postings, past applicants, and more.
 Talent is then curated by your internal team or by an outsourced partner, such as a trusted third party staffing firm, an MSP, or consultant (known as managed direct sourcing).
-This model allows companies to significantly drive down costs by leveraging their own employer brand to attract workers directly to their organisation, and nurture the relationship in the lead up to future roles.
+This model allows companies to significantly drive down costs by leveraging their own employer brand to attract workers directly to their organization, and nurture the relationship in the lead up to future roles.